kunalshrivastavapune25/my-notes/Interview/dataeconomy.md

 * You should have an AWS account to demonstrate hands-on skills.
 * They may give you a live task in 20 minutes.
 * They may ask you to draw architecture diagrams on screen.
-* They may ask “How would you improve this architecture?”
+* They may ask “How would you improve this architecture?"
+* why did you did developer associate? what u learnt important stuff

 ---